ms-iot/content/en-US/Docs/DevicePortal.md

 The SoftAP Settings allow you to control whether or not your device's SoftAP is enabled.
 It also provides a means for configuring your SoftAP's SSID and the WPA2-PSK key which are necessary to connect the SoftAP from another device.

 **AllJoyn Onboarding Settings**
 The AllJoyn Onboarding Settings allow you to control whether or not your device's Wi-Fi connection can configured through your device's AllJoyn Onboarding Producer.
 When a separate device running an AllJoyn Onboarding Consumer application connects to your Windows 10 IoT SoftAP, the AllJoyn Onboarding Consumer application can be used to configure your IoT device's Wi-Fi adapter.
 When enabled, the AllJoyn Onboarding Producer app (IoTOnboarding) uses the ECDHE_NULL authentication method.
+Refer to the [IoTOnboarding Sample]({{site.baseurl}}/{{page.lang}}/Samples/IotOnboarding.htm) for additional information.

-{% include note.html text='To use the AllJoyn Onboarding Settings, this requires an update to the <strong>IotOnboarding</strong> sample which may be <a href="https://github.com/ms-iot/samples">downloaded here</a>.' %}
+{% include note.html text='To use AllJoyn Onboarding with Windows 10 IoT builds 10.0.14393 or earlier requires an update to the <strong>IotOnboarding</strong> sample which may be <a href="https://github.com/ms-iot/samples">downloaded here</a>.' %}

 {% include imageborder.html alt="App list" link="/Resources/images/DevicePortal/OnboardingAllJoyn.png" %}
 {% include imageborder.html alt="App list" link="/Resources/images/DevicePortal/OnboardingICS.png" %}